syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 ![Word document template to map the fields of ancestor group](../MailMerge_images/Mail_merge_with_implicit_relation_template.png)

+In the above template, Organizations is the owner group and it has two child groups Departments and Employees.
+The Supervisor merge field of Departments group is used in Employees group.

 The following code example shows how to perform nested Mail merge with the implicit relational data objects.

 {% tabs %}